 Category 6: Animation Quality

 Its very important for TV s to be able to display fast paced action movie scenes with no blury, smearing afterimages.
 For LCD TV s the switching speed within subpixels for for display content is quite slow, making blurring a common problem.
+With 200Hz+ refresh rates, this has issue has largely been eliminated.
 The switches need time to cycle through the on-off sequence, typically 1/30th second.
 This is more time than it takes to display two video fields - so rapidly moving LCD images leave trails behind them, or the images seems like its blurred.

 While LCD technology has come a long way, there is still room to improve in this department.

-There are new LCD TV s released have a grey to grey response rate of 8ms and below, but they still seem to not offer a smooth animation as a plasma does.
+Later model LCD TV s have a grey to grey response rate of below 8ms, but they still seem to offer an inferior animation to plasma.
+Plasmas have refresh rates of over 600Hhz.

 Conclusion: Plasma, with LCD TV quickly catching up